Code-Institute-Submissions/hidden-gems/README.md

 * Code to help with targeting map-active button to remove and add a class on click.
 This can be seen [here](https://stackoverflow.com/questions/41476916/jquery-make-pressed-button-active-and-all-other-buttons-inactive)

-* The background image opacity and jumbotron code was referenced from Code Institute Whiskey Drop Project.
+* The background image and jumbotron code was referenced from Code Institute Whiskey Drop Project.

 * Inspiration for the README file was taken from Code Institute README template.
 This can be seen [here](https://github.com/Code-Institute-Solutions/SampleREADME)